 “The FI community has changed my way of thinking about how I manage my finances.
-I’ve reduced unnecessary costs in certain spending categories to allocate those funds towards retirement.
+I’ve reduced unnecessary costs in certain spending categories to allocate those funds toward retirement.
 When I post questions in the group for discussion, I get immediate responses and actionable steps!
 I love the community engagement and the comradery.
-The hosts provide valuable information every Monday and Friday and they interview knowledgeable guests.
+The hosts provide valuable information every Monday and Friday and interview knowledgeable guests.
 I’m honored to be an admin for the Baltimore local group!”

 What Makes Up the ChooseFI Community

 The podcast airs every Monday and Friday.
-Monday introduces a new topic or idea and Friday brings in the community’s feedback and ideas.
+Monday introduces a new topic or idea, and Friday brings in the community’s feedback and ideas.
 With over 100 episodes, there is plenty of binge-worthy material!

 They’ve interviewed some seriously amazing guests and some of the most well-known people in the Financial Independence community.